-Under federal regulations and UM policy, training is required at each "career stage" or every four years, whichever comes first.
+Under federal regulations, training is generally required at each "career stage" or (by NIH requirements) every four years, whichever comes first.
 An example of a career stage transition would be from undergrad to graduate student, or graduate student to post-doc.

-CITI Program online RCR training should be completed as soon as possible after a career transition (e.g., early in the first semester of a trainee's program).
-Classroom training, for which completion of a CITI RCR course is generally a pre-requisite, should be completed within the first 6 months.
+CITI Program online RCR training should generally be completed as soon as possible after a career transition (e.g., early in the first semester of a trainee's program).
+Classroom training, for which completion of a CITI RCR course is generally a pre-requisite, should ideally be completed within a year of the transition.
+However, each UM school or college sets its own timing requirements.